© 2020 by Kendra Healing Arts

-the journey of my ongoing presence
+the journey of ongoing healing ~ to make whole.

 Our sole concern must be with making manifest the future which is immanent in ourselves.

 I am driven to understand people and how we are all unique individuals yet interconnected in amazing ways.

 Being fascinated by human movement, in 1986 I graduated in Exercise Science and worked as an Exercise Specialist in Corporate Health Programs, as well as set up and managed Health Spas in Sydney CBD and Hayman Island.

 The next phase of my life I not often talk about yet when looking back, it had the most profound influence on my emotional maturity and understanding of the world.
 In 1996, I left all the comforts of home, my family and friends, the security of a job, and took off with my best friend (now husband) on an overland bicycling journey to France.
 Yes everyone thought we'd gone mad!
 After 20 months and 16 countries, and many deep breaths, I had come to realize that growth is always a voyage into the unknown.

 Along the way, I spent some time studying in a Yoga Ashram in Rishikesh, India and knew that Yoga had a place in my heart.
 I visited sacred sites like Borobudur, The Ganges, The Schwedagon Pagoda, and learnt to meditate in Sunnataram Forest Monastery in Thailand.
 I came home with a mind that was ready to learn and share.

 Wanting to understand the mind behind the body, I went on to explore Eastern Medicine, and began my Healing Arts practice.
 I studied Tui Na Chinese Massage with Master Zhang Hao and experienced the philosophy of the Tao, and the mind-body connection.
 I remember the profound realization when Zhang said: